coder83431/Network-File-Shares-and-Permissions/README.md

 </p>

 6.Try to access the folders you just created.
-Which folders can you access?
+Being the domain user "bubo sud", notice how you can access but can't write in the folder named "read-access".